BlockchainCommons/Gordian/README.md

 ## Spotlight: Gordian Cosigner on Android, MacOS, or iOS

-The multi-platform GordianCosigner app for [Android](https://github.com/BlockchainCommons/GordianSigner-Android), [iOS](https://github.com/BlockchainCommons/GordianSigner-Catalyst), and [MacOS](https://github.com/BlockchainCommons/GordianSigner-macOS) very simply allows for a PSBT to be signed by the input of a xprv, 12-word mnemonic word set, or QR-UR.
+The multi-platform GordianCosigner reference app for [Android](https://github.com/BlockchainCommons/GordianSigner-Android), [iOS](https://github.com/BlockchainCommons/GordianSigner-Catalyst), and [MacOS](https://github.com/BlockchainCommons/GordianSigner-macOS) demonstrates how a PSBT can be signed by the input of a xprv, 12-word mnemonic word set, or QR-UR.
 It does not transmit the PSBT, but just updates it, for finalization on another node.

 This is our first example of a rapid multi-platform deployment, and also our first example of one of patrons (Bitmark) directly working with us to release an app for the Commons.